-[Update: Now available in Europe] Google Maps Go beta expands to the US
+[Update: Now available for everyone] Google Maps Go beta expands to the US

 Google started a beta program for Google Maps Go—the lightweight low-data version of Google Maps—back in January, but at the time you couldn't actually install it on non-Go phones or in most countries.
 That was a bit disappointing; while the app itself might be nothing more than a shell for the PWA accessible via Chrome, it was still bound to come in handy as a shortcut for those on slower connections.
 Now Google has decided to let more of us in on the fun, as the beta program on Google Play has expanded to the US.

 I'm able to confirm that every device on my account (including some pretty old ones) all list as compatible with the latest beta.
-The APK hasn't changed since the last time we tried, so Google has probably just opened up the listing to be for more countries and devices.
+The APK hasn't changed since the last time we tried, so Google has probably just opened up the listing to more countries and devices.

 In use, Google Maps Go is pretty bare.
 It doesn't provide quite the same level of utility that the full version does.
 But it's got all the basics: it shows your location on a map, provides directions, and lists your saved places.
 Still, when you don't have access to a fast connection, it's more than enough to get you where you need to go.